Braxton-Jones/Audiophile/README.md

-Audiophile E-commerce - React and Redux
+# Audiophile E-commerce - React and Redux

-Overview
+## Overview

-Audiophile is an e-commerce website developed using React and Redux, aiming to provide a foundational understanding of how store websites function.
+Audiophile is an e-commerce website developed using React and Redux, designed to provide a foundational understanding of how store websites function.
 While platforms like Shopify or Wix offer simplified solutions, this project focuses on building core functionalities from scratch.
-It serves as a learning experience for React and Redux in the context of e-commerce development.
-The goal is to lay the groundwork for future enhancements, such as animations and improved user experience.
+It serves as a learning experience for React and Redux in the context of e-commerce development, with the goal of laying the groundwork for future enhancements, such as animations and improved user experience.

-Features
+## Features

 - Responsive design for seamless user interaction on various devices
 - Integration of React and Redux for efficient state management
 - Core e-commerce functionalities, including product display and cart management
 - Exploration of fundamental concepts in building an e-commerce website

-Getting Started
+## Getting Started

-To explore Audiophile, follow these steps:

-Prerequisites
+### Prerequisites

-- Ensure you have Node.js and npm installed on your machine.
+Ensure you have Node.js and npm installed on your machine.

-Installation
+### Installation

 1. Clone this repository: